pierre23/Nanotekspice/ReadME.md

 [![](https://www.hidglobal.com/sites/default/files/chipset.png)]

-Nanotekspice is a chipset enmulator.
+Nanotekspice is a chipset emulator.
 We can use it to test electric circuit.

 ### **Tech**
 For this project we've used the following: